att/open-build-service-ansible/README.md

 The filename of the xdelta rpm if using xdelta1 compatibility.
 The default is "xdelta-1.1.4-193.d_t.3.x86_64.rpm".

+### obs_sign_server

+Address of the signing server to use.
+By default this is 127.0.0.1, meaning that the local signing server set up as part of the OBS server will be used.
+Change this if you are using a detached signing server.

+### obs_sign_user

+The user to use for signing.
+Note that this corresponds to the email address of the GPG key that should be used.
+By default this is defaultkey@localobs, and this is the address that will be used for the key generated for the local signer created by this role.
+If you are using a detached signing server, it is recommended that you use a different email address for the GPG key on that machine and set this variable to it.

 ### obs_cert_path

 Path to a certificate for the web server to use.
 Disables self-signed certificate generation when set.